ranjithjupaka/ranjithjupaka/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;Love to explore new technologies and develop new things.\
-🎓 &nbsp; currently studying at the INDIAN INSTITUTE OF INFORMATION TECHNOLOGY, GWALIOR.\
+🎓 &nbsp; currently Student at the INDIAN INSTITUTE OF INFORMATION TECHNOLOGY, GWALIOR.\
-🌱 &nbsp; on track for learning more about Web development and AI.\
+🌱 &nbsp; On track for learning more about Web development and ML.\
-✍️ &nbsp;In my free time, I read books\
+✍️ &nbsp;In my free time, I read books,Play chess\
 💬 &nbsp;Feel free to reach out to me for  some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at ranjithjupaka@gmail.com!
 I'll try to respond as soon as I can.